Dear the Crypto/Web3 community across the world:

 For this reason, most savvy buyers, e.g., the WFP (who is currently the biggest buyer of grains in Africa), have strict guidelines for buying grains like maize and sorghum, and require their grain suppliers to have their own established postharvest handling and cleaning facilities.

-I made a similar appeal to the global Effective Altruism community, asking them for a hand on this grain facility.
+I made a similar appeal to the global Effective Altruism community, asking them for a hand on our intended grain facility.
 It just didn’t work.
 The EA people just let this pass.

 Over the years, I have also pleaded with the global antipoverty movement (aka the global development sector), asking them to change the way the world ends global poverty, in particular, by putting the world’s ultra poor (i.e., those of us at the very bottom of the pyramid) in the global south, directly at the helm of ending extreme poverty, and by moving away from top-down approaches.